Jikji

-Jikji is the abbreviated title of a Korean Buddhist document whose title can be translated to "Anthology of Great Buddhist Priests' Zen Teachings".
+Jikji is the abbreviated title of a Korean Buddhist document whose title translates as "Anthology of Great Buddhist Priests' Zen Teachings".
 Printed during the Goryeo Dynasty in 1377, it is the world's oldest extant book printed with movable metal type.
-UNESCO confirmed Jikji as the world's oldest metalloid type in September 2001 and includes it in the Memory of the World Programme.
+UNESCO confirmed Jikji as the world's oldest book printed with movable metal type in September 2001 and inscribed it on the Memory of the World Register.

-Jikji was published in Heungdeok Temple in 1377, 78 years before Johannes Gutenberg's acclaimed "42-Line Bible" printed from 1452 to 1455.
-The greater part of the Jikji is now lost; today only the last volume survives, and is kept at the Manuscrits Orientaux division of the National Library of France (BnF).
-The BnF has hosted a digital copy online.
+Jikji was published in Heungdeok Temple in 1377 in 2 volumes, 78 years before Johannes Gutenberg's acclaimed "42-Line Bible" was printed between 1452 and 1455.
+Of the original metal printing, only the second volume survives and is kept at the Manuscrits Orientaux division of the National Library of France (BnF).
+The BnF hosts a digital copy online.
+Woodblock prints of Jikji were made later in 1378, and both volumes survive as a woodblock printing.
+3 woodblock printings remain, in varying degrees of completeness.

-Jikji Simche means "If you look at a person's heart correctly through the Zen meditation, you will realize that the nature of the heart is the heart of Buddha".
+The title is derived from the phrase "Jikji Insim Gyeonseong Seongbul" (直指人心 見性成佛), meaning "When you see a person’s heart correctly through meditation, you realize that the nature of the heart is the mind of Buddha."

 Authorship

-Jikji was written by the Buddhist monk Baegun (1298–1374, Buddhist name Gyeonghan).
+Jikji was written by the Buddhist monk Baegun (1298–1374), Buddhist name Gyeonghan.

 In May 1351, Baegun sought the teachings of the Chinese Buddhist Master Seok-ok.
 After receiving the first volume of Bulgyeongjisimcheyojeol from Seok-ok, he began practicing Buddhist teachings.
 Baegun was also taught by the Indian high priest Jigonghwasang.

-He later served as the chief priest of Anguksa and Shingwangsa temples in Haeju, Hwanghae Province, and was published in two volumes in Seongbulsan in 1372.
+He later served as the chief priest of Anguksa and Shingwangsa temples in Haeju, Hwanghae Province, and the book was published in two volumes in Seongbulsan in 1372.

 Baegun wrote and edited Jikji at Chwiamsa Temple in Yeoju in 1374, where he lived until his death.

 Contents

 The Jikji comprises a collection of excerpts from the analects of the most revered Buddhist monks throughout successive generations.
 Baegun compiled it as a guide for students of Buddhism, then Korea's national religion under the Goryeo Dynasty (918–1392).

-The text propounds the essentials of Korean Seon, the predecessor to Japan's Zen Buddhism.
+The text propounds the essentials of Korean Seon, the predecessor of Japan's Zen Buddhism.

 The Jikji consists of two volumes.
-The metal-print published in Heungdeok Temple is kept in the Manuscrits Orientaux division of the National Library of France, with the first page of the last volume (Book 1 in Chapter 38) torn off.
-A wood-carving print of Jikji published in Chwiamsa Temple contains the complete two volumes.
-This is kept in the National Library of Korea, and Jangsagak, and Bulgap temples and in the Academy of Korean Studies.
+The metal-printed edition published in Heungdeok Temple is kept in the Manuscrits Orientaux division of the National Library of France, with the first page of the last volume (Book 1 in Chapter 38) torn off.
+A woodblock print of Jikji published in Chwiamsa Temple contains the complete two volumes.
+This is kept in the National Library of Korea, Jangsagak, and Bulgap temples and in the Academy of Korean Studies.